rstudio/rmarkdown/authoring_shiny_advanced.md

 ## Shiny Reactives

-Shiny Docs can also contain reactive expressions (useful when a piece of dynamic data is used in several places).
+Interactive documents can also contain reactive expressions (useful when a piece of dynamic data is used in several places).
 As in Shiny applications, these values respond to changes in their inputs.

 <pre class="markdown"><code>&#96;&#96;&#96;{r, echo = FALSE}
 selectInput("dataset", "Choose Dataset:", c("cars", "iris", "mtcars"))